Superchick (film)

 Superchick is a 1973 American action comedy exploitation film directed by Ed Forsyth and starring Joyce Jillson, Louis Quinn, Thomas Reardon, Tony Young, and Timothy Wayne Brown.
 The film was released by Crown International Pictures in September 1973.

+The film has the typical themes of a martial arts film.
+A female martial artist, trained in karate, has to stop an aircraft hijacking.

 Plot

 Tara B. True, played by Joyce Jillson, enjoys her jet set lifestyle, living different "lives" as she flies across the continent.
 But her different lives collide during an attempted aircraft hijacking and it's up to "Superchick", with her karate skills, to save the day.